 Inside the campus, there is a beautiful mosque built in red sandstone with red and white chhatris and white domes.
-This was built sometime in early 18th century.
+This was built sometime in the early 18th century.
 It has all the features of an Indo-Islamic architecture.
 The murals on the stones are delicately carved.
 The Jaalis are not just geometrical but have delicate floral designs on them.
 The best part is that it is very well preserved.

 Ghaziuddin Khan Tomb

 Must Visit Heritage

 Do not forget to click a picture with you against the Jaalis.
 I would strongly recommend it to anyone who is even remotely interested in architecture, old heritage or delicacy carved in stone to visit this place.
 Do not think that many people know about this place.
 I did not see any visitors except us for almost an hour that we were there.
 Ghaziuddin tomb was the surprise package of this walk.

 Fortunately, we went a day before the Id, and we found all the places well-cleaned or were in the process of being cleaned.

 On a sad note, my favorite mobile phone was stolen on my way back from this walk, as I was boarding the Metro from Rajiv Chowk station.
 Whoever has my favorite phone, please enjoy it just as I did!

 Recommend you to read following posts on Places to visit in Delhi or Delhi Walking Tours.